hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 {% endcapture %}
 {% include gallery images=images cols=1 %}

-You can launch each one for separated:
+You can launch each one separately:

 ```bash
 sunshine ~/.config/sunshine_laptop/sunshine.conf